base2Services/shelvery-aws-backups/README.md

 ### Configuration Priority 2: Lambda Function payload

-Any keys passed to lambda function payload (if shelvery is running in Lambda environment), under `config` key will hold priority over environment variables.
+Any keys passed to the lambda function event payload (if shelvery is running in Lambda environment), under `config` key will hold priority over environment variables.
 E.g. following payload will clean ebs backups, with rule to delete dailies older than 5 days

 ```json